Exhibition made possible thanks to the support of Voqal Foundation, A Blade of Grass Foundation, Chorus Foundation, Eyebeam, and the Queens Museum.

 Liberate Tate is an art collective exploring the role of creative intervention in social change.
 The group aims to "free art from oil" with a primary focus on the art museum Tate ending its corporate sponsorship with BP.
 Liberate Tate has become internationally renowned for artworks about the relationship of public cultural institutions with oil companies.

-Steve Lyons is an artist and PhD student in the Inter-University Doctoral Program in Art History at Concordia University.
-He is currently studying the history of alternative art spaces in New York, with a particular focus on the ways in which recent articulations of the "alternative" depart from earlier twentieth-century examples.
-His writing has been published in C Magazineand Border Crossings, and his artwork has been exhibited at venues including Espace Electra, Fondation EDF in Paris, Gallery 44 Centre for Contemporary Photography in Toronto, and Centre des arts actuels Skol in Montreal.
-In 2013, he conducted research at the New School for Social Research in New York with the support of the Social Sciences and Humanities Research Council of Canada.
+Steve Lyons is an artist and researcher based in Montreal, where he is pursuing his PhD in Art History at Concordia University.
+His dissertation studies the history of alternative art spaces in New York, with a particular focus on the changing use of the term “alternative” since 1979.
+He has published articles in C Magazine and Border Crossings, and his artwork has been exhibited in Paris, Toronto, and Montreal.

 Michael Mann is Distinguished Professor of Meteorology at Penn State University, with joint appointments in the Department of Geosciences and the Earth and Environmental Systems Institute (EESI).
 He is also director of the Penn State Earth System Science Center (ESSC).
 Dr. Mann received his undergraduate degrees in Physics and Applied Math from the University of California at Berkeley, an M.S. degree in Physics from Yale University, and a Ph.D. in Geology & Geophysics from Yale University.
 Dr. Mann was a Lead Author on the Observed Climate Variability and Change chapter of the Intergovernmental Panel on Climate Change (IPCC) Third Scientific Assessment Report in 2001 and was organizing committee chair for the National Academy of Sciences Frontiers of Science in 2003.
 He has received a number of honors and awards including NOAA's outstanding publication award in 2002 and selection by Scientific American as one of the fifty leading visionaries in science and technology in 2002.
 He contributed, with other IPCC authors, to the award of the 2007 Nobel Peace Prize.
 He was awarded the Hans Oeschger Medal of the European Geosciences Union in 2012 and was awarded the National Conservation Achievement Award for science by the National Wildlife Federation in 2013.
 He made Bloomberg News' list of fifty most influential people in 2013.
 In 2014, he was named Highly Cited Researcher by the Institute for Scientific Information (ISI) and received the Friend of the Planet Award from the National Center for Science Education.
 He is a Fellow of both the American Geophysical Union and the American Meteorological Society.
 Dr. Mann is author of more than 170 peer-reviewed and edited publications, and has published two books including Dire Predictions: Understanding Global Warming in 2008 and The Hockey Stick and the Climate Wars: Dispatches from the Front Lines in 2012.
 He is also a co-founder and avid contributor to the award-winning science website RealClimate.org.